Lina Khoury: Career

 In 2023, Khoury directed “Behind the Curtains-Waraa Al Sitar”, commissioned by Seenaryo, where she met youth from Tripoli and Akkar, wrote down their stories about the many sides of violence that they encounter, trained them to perform it, raise awareness and break the secrecy that engulfs this horrendous scourge.
 The play was performed in many theatres across Lebanon.
-That same year Khoury directed Gibran Khalil Gibran’s “The Prophet” based on Henry Zghaib’s new translation, starring Rifaat Torbey on the occasion of The Prophet’s centennial.
+That same year, Khoury directed Gibran Khalil Gibran’s The Prophet based on Henry Zghaib’s new translation, starring Rifaat Torbey on the occasion of The Prophet’s centennial anniversary.

-In 2024, Khoury truly raised the bar of the theatrical scene in the MENA region by masterfully directing and producing Physia w 3asal, an adaptation from the award winning play Constellations by Nick Payne.
-Khoury confirmed her solid expertise as a director by tackling this avant-garde script in a visually stunning and thought provoking craftsmanship.
+In 2024, Khoury truly raised the bar of the theatrical scene in the SWANA region by directing and producing Physia w 3asal, an adaptation from the award winning play Constellations by Nick Payne.
+Khoury confirmed her expertise as a director by tackling this avant-garde script in a visually stunning and thought provoking manner.
 The play starred Rita Hayek and Alain Saadeh and received standing ovations in every single performance.